mcfx/blog/source/posts/2022-08-29-ctfzone-writeup.md

   - Writeup
 #! meta end

-Writeup for SignatureZone, Yet Another Des and Padic in PlaidCTF 2022.
+Writeup for SignatureZone, Yet Another Des and Padic in CTFZone 2022.

 #! head end